RE Classic 500 Pegasus price for India seems unreasonable. Despite that 250 units were sold out in a matter of minutes!

 Classic 500 Pegasus Features & Changes

-- Only 1000 units of the motorcycle will be available across the globe.
-Out of those 190 have been reserved for UK and 250 units are earmarked for India.
+- Only 1000 units of the motorcycle are to be sold across the globe.
+Out of those 190 have been reserved for UK and 250 units were earmarked for India.

 - All the Classic Pegasus variants will have a maroon and blue Pegasus emblem on the tank – which is the insignia of the Parachute Regiment, along with a unique embossed serial number.